Gastrointestinal (GI) bleeding is bleeding in the digestive tract.

 - Stool test to check for blood

-- Nasogastric aspiration—a tube placed through the nose and into the stomach removes contents to check for bleeding
+- A nasogastric tube placed through the nose and into the stomach

-- Probiotics to introduce healthy bacteria into the GI tract
+- Place healthy bacteria into the GI tract—probiotics

-Endoscopy can also be used to stop bleeding.
-With an endoscope, your doctor can stop the bleeding by:
+Endoscopy can also be used to stop bleeding by:

 - Injecting chemicals into the bleeding site